 Groundwater

-The GETS extracts groundwater containing PFAS before it upwells into Ditch B, transports the groundwater via underground pipes to a treatment system that removes PFAS from the groundwater, and delivers the treated water, which meets or exceeds DNR standards, into Ditch B. The GETS is under construction and is scheduled to begin start-up operations in the first half of 2022.
-(See GETS fact sheet)
+In May 2021, WDNR approved our plan for a Groundwater Extraction & Treatment System (GETS) designed to focus on the area where the vast majority of PFAS is migrating from historic operations at Tyco’s Fire Technology Center (FTC).
+The GETS extracts groundwater containing PFAS before it upwells into Ditch B, transports the groundwater via underground pipes to a treatment system that removes PFAS from the groundwater, and delivers the treated water, significantly below DNR standards, into Ditch B. The GETS is now operating and successfully treating the groundwater for PFAS before it is discharged into Ditch B. (See GETS fact sheet).

 Soil